File Converter

 VU-AMS

 The VU-AMS converter supports converting raw 5FS files recorded using the VU-AMS system.
 All sub-sampled signals are up-sampled to the master sampling rate through linear interpolation and nearest neighbor extrapolation.
+Note that only the ECG, SCL, DZ, Z0 and BAT channels are extracted from the files, when available.

 The VU-AMS converter does not feature any custom options.